Geetal28/Geetal28/README.md

 ---

-I’m a data analyst and aspiring data scientist with over **6 years of professional experience** in data-driven roles, currently pursuing a **Master’s in Data Science at the University of Sussex (UK)**.
-I specialize in transforming raw data into actionable insights using advanced analytics, machine learning, and NLP techniques.
+I’m a data analyst and aspiring data scientist with over 6 years of professional experience in data-driven roles.
+I have completed my Master’s in Data Science at the University of Sussex (UK), where I developed strong expertise in transforming raw data into actionable insights using advanced analytics, machine learning, and NLP techniques.

 > 🧠 I believe **“Data has the better idea.”** My mission is to turn that idea into real, measurable impact.